We have all been there.

 - Declutter your home and stop accumulating stuff.
 This helps in reducing cleaning time and also saves you more money and energy required to make decisions.

 - Plan your meals and do meal prep once a week.
-Saves you much time during the week.
+Saves you a lot of time during the week.

 - Do not fill your time with too many activities.
 Let go of tasks that are burdening you.
 Acknowledge the fact that the season you are in requires more of your energy and dedication as a mom.
 There are things that you have always wanted to do.
 Let go of the guilt and postpone it for later when you will have the time and energy to do it – to another season when your kids are a little more grown-up and independent.
 As much as doing things you like is important, you should refrain from overscheduling yourself.